kdan80/notes/http.md

 An HTTP request is composed of 3 parts;
 1. A request line.
-2. A request header.
+2. Request headers.
+3. A blank line.
-3. An optional body.
+4. An optional body.

+**Request line**
-**Request line** - Takes the form METHOD-URI-PROTOCOL e.g. `GET /inde.html HTTP/1.1`
+Takes the form METHOD-URI-PROTOCOL;
+`GET /index.html HTTP/1.1`
+The URI may also contain a "?" indicating the start of a query string;
+`GET /index?query=hello.html HTTP/1.1`

+**Request Headers**
-**Request Header** - A set of header fields that take the form name:value e.g. `Host: google.com`, `Content-Type: application/json`
+A set of header fields that take the form; name:value `Host: google.com`
+`Content-Type: application/json`

+The header fields allow for additional information to be sent to the server, e.g. authentication data, content type, desired response type etc

+**Blank Line**
+The blank line indicates that all metadata has been sent.

+**Request Body**
-**Request Body** - An optional field (not used by **GET**) used to send additional information to the server e.g. username and password or a blog post.
+An optional field (not used by **GET**) used to send additional information to the server e.g. username and password or a blog post.
 Can contain virtually any typ of data, JSON is commonly used.

 **Example HTTP Request**
 ```